perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 ![](/images/_pub_1998_08_show_onion/25.gif)

 I find it interesting that the world has so many different representations for nothing.
 One could make endless jokes on it: Much ado about nothing, or Nothing can stop an idea whose time has come.
 But I can't really think of anything profound to say about zero, so let's keep moving.
 Nothing is holding us back.
-Nevermind, pretend I said nothing.
+Never mind, pretend I said nothing.

 Here's something related to nothing.